 It’s been said by new parents that when they bring baby out of the hospital, they should get a user manual on how care for their newborn baby.
-About Our Children magazine consulted with Dr. Irene Wong, a family physician with Atlantic Medical Group, Primary Care at Totowa, who is also on staff at Atlantic Health System’s Chilton Medical Center.
+About Our Children magazine consulted with Irene Wong, DO, a family physician with Atlantic Medical Group, Primary Care at Totowa, who is also on staff at Atlantic Health System’s Chilton Medical Center.

 What are some of the most important things a parent can do in caring for their newborn?